 We immediately felt like this was a city we belonged in, and we never stopped moving the whole time we were in town.
-It took a while, but we have finally processed it and are sharing with you here those first impressions we had of Berlin, with more in-depth pieces of the city to come.
+It took a while, but we have finally processed it and are sharing with you here those first impressions we had of Berlin, and a few Berlin facts that were new to us / surprised us.

 We compiled this list of our initial impressions of the city over a lazy brunch one of our first mornings in Berlin: